marcopaganini/snip/README.md

         text file using '|' (pipe) as a delimiter.
 Every line needs to have three exact fields: timestamp, description, and command.
 It is acceptable for the command to contain pipe characters, but not for the timestamp or description fields.
+Please note that you can only edit the current host database (even though list and find will by default show the contents of all hosts).

     find [-q, --query STRING]
-        The find command invokes fzf on the database and prints the command-line for the snippet chosen by the user.
-The `--query` flag sets the initial query for fzf, if present.
+        The find command invokes FZF on the database and prints the command-line for the snippet chosen by the user.
+The `--query` flag sets the initial query for FZF, if present.

     help
         This helpful message. :)